More dynamics in distribution grids

 State of the art and novel approach

-Point solutions such as gateways, firewalls or VPN links can secure individual segments, but they do not yet create a consistent level of trust from the endpoint through the network to the operational application
+Gateways, firewalls and VPN links can secure individual segments, but they do not create a consistent, verifiable end-to-end level of trust from the field endpoint via cloud services to the control centre.
+Missing open standards deepen this structural security gap

 What the project is about

-The research combines interoperability, security, digital infrastructures and applications for grid operations into one coherent picture.
+The research combines security architecture, interoperability, monitoring, digital applications, data infrastructures and transferability into one coherent picture.

 From challenge to solution